sankarbiswas07/namaste-react/class3.md

 # **Class 3**

-> Bable basic configuration
+> Babel basic configuration

-> always have to put keys(unique identifier) in my array children's to get rid of error
+> Always have to put keys(unique identifier) in my array children's to get rid of error

+> JSX is best, working with bebel. we won't use React.createElement(). as deep level html  get messy which reduce code readability and maintenance get hard.
+So, we will use JSX.
+JSX syntax is like HTML(not HTML inside JS).JSX uses react.createElement behind the scene.

+> React Component => Class component | functional component